Home » Cricut » What’s the Difference Between Weld, Attach, and Group? Cricut Design Space Tutorial

 An educational graphic explaining the difference between Cricut weld vs. attach vs. group and ungroup.
 The first photo explains what "ungroup" means, the second photo explains "group," the bottom left photo describes the "weld" tool, and the final photo explains "attach."

-If you need more help learning the Cricut Design Space software, I want you to grab a copy of my ebook, Cricut Confidence, where I will walk you through all the Design Space tools, functions, examples, and pro tips you need to know!
+Does Design Space tech have you overwhelmed and lost?
+Master the software in just a few days with a copy of my ebook, Cricut Confidence, where I will walk you through all the Design Space tools, functions, and pro tips for confident crafting!

 Cricut Weld Vs. Attach and Ungroup Video Tutorial